How to Create a Star Method Resume (Examples + Template)

 How to create a STAR format resume with AI

 Writing impressive resume bullets and achievements can be time-consuming and a little tedious.
-Fortunately, technology can streamline the process.
+Fortunately, technology can streamline how you write a STAR format resume.

 How to write STAR method bullet points with ChatGPT

-You can use generative AI like ChatGPT to craft your resume bullet points, provided you know how to prompt it effectively.
+You can use generative AI like ChatGPT to write your resume bullet points, provided you know how to prompt it effectively.
 Here are the steps to take:

 1. Find the job description and save it to your Teal Job Tracker with the free Chrome extension to surface hard skills, soft skills, and emphasis words from the posting.